jbriseno13/Final-Project/README.md

 # TERA

 ### TERA is an application for users that are interested in learning more about mental health topics and tracking their daily emotions.
-The application provides a series of youtube videos about different mental health topics and allows the user to create a journal to write about their day.
+The application provides a series of youtube videos about different mental health topics and allows the user to create a journal about their day.

 ## TechStack
 #### Languages, tools, and other: